gemini3d/gemini-examples/init/ESF_periodic/README.md

 # Caveats

 We have found in many cases that the code will achieve extremely low densities (< 1 per cubic meter) in regions where the bubbles are forming leading to runaway electron temperatures.
 This can be avoided by including nighttime photoionization (e.g. scattered airglow) or enforcing a minimum density (~1000 per cubic meter).
-Nighttime photoionization is in development currently so setting a floor is the only option for now.
+Nighttime photoionization can also be enabled (scattering off of plasmasphere).
+See Disturb_Gaussian example for how to set the config.nml file.